felipearpa/resulting-web/README.md

 which can either be a `Success` with a value or a `Failure` with an error, offering methods to safely operate on these results.
 This type is based on the `Kotlin` `Result` type.

+## Why a resulting type

+Handling results effectively is vital in modern software development, especially when dealing with API responses.
+A `Result` type provides a robust mechanism to manage success and failure scenarios in a predictable and consistent way.
+While it can be applied to a variety of use cases, it is particularly suited for structuring API responses.
+Here’s why:

+- **Clarity and Explicitness**: With a `Result` type, the distinction between a successful or failed API operation becomes explicit.
+Instead of relying on HTTP status codes or custom error-handling mechanisms, your API responses become self-explanatory—clearly defining whether they encapsulate a success or an error.

+- **Error Propagation Made Simple**: APIs often need to relay errors back to consumers in a detailed and structured way.
+The `Result` type encapsulates errors cleanly, allowing developers to propagate and handle errors consistently without introducing ad-hoc patterns.

+- **Type-Safe Responses**: Especially in TypeScript, a `Result` type enforces strict type safety.
+This ensures developers handle both the success and failure states of an API response, reducing the risk of runtime errors caused by improperly handled or unchecked error states.

+- **Streamlined Pattern for Operations**: By adopting a `Result` type, API responses become naturally functional and composable.
+Chaining operations such as mapping, transforming, or recovering from errors can be handled elegantly, allowing developers to build APIs that are both expressive and concise.

+- **Consistency Across Codebases**: When APIs return results using a uniform schema, your codebase's consistency improves.
+Maintenance becomes easier because the same interface can describe both successful results and error states, simplifying integrations between services.

+- **Improved Consumer Experience**: For developers consuming your APIs, handling responses structured as a `Result` type becomes straightforward.
+They don’t need to decipher custom formats or error codes, as the `Result` type inherently conveys all necessary information.

+The `Resulting` package makes it straightforward to implement this pattern in your JavaScript or TypeScript projects.
+By encapsulating both success values and error states within a structured abstraction, it simplifies error handling while encouraging functional programming practices.
+Its versatility allows it to shine not only in API responses but also in other scenarios where predictable result handling is essential.

 ## Installation

 To install the dependencies, use npm or yarn: